PMArkive/NintendoClients_wiki/LDN-Protocol.md

 | 0x10 | N | Password specified by game (optional, up to 64 bytes) |

 For advertisement frames, [see below](#advertisement-frame).

+## IP Stack
+When a console joins the network, the access point immediately assigns it an unused IP address.
+After joining the network, the console reads its own IP address and the IP addresses of the other consoles from the next [advertisement frame](#advertisement-frame).
+It then keeps monitoring [advertisement frames](#advertisement-frame) to get notified when a console joins or leaves the network.

+IP addresses are of the form `169.254.X.Y` where X is a randomly generated during network creation, and Y is assigned to each station by the host.
+Because the host is always the first participant of the network, its IP address is always `169.254.X.1`.
+The broadcast address is `169.254.X.255`.

 ## Advertisement Frame
 This is a vendor-specific action frame that is broadcasted by the access point every 100 milliseconds.